microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/teamworkdevice-restart.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

 Restart the specified [teamworkDevice](../resources/teamworkdevice.md) asynchronously.
-A device is restarted once the async operation completes successfully, which may occur subsequent to a response from this API.
+A device is restarted once the async operation completes successfully, which might occur subsequent to a response from this API.

 >**Note:** Licensing or payment requirements may apply for this API when made available for production use.